auramagi/Destinations/README.md

 1. Implement a custom type that adopts the `ResolvableDestination` protocol
 2. Register a value of this type with the `destination(_:)` view modifier
-3. In a child view, resolve the view by using `DestinationView` with a value type that matches the value type used in step 1
+3. In a child view, resolve the destination by using `DestinationView` with a value type that matches the value type used in step 1

 ```swift
 import Destinations